Chapter Five: Special Issues for Merchants

 - One important control is limited access to assets.
 This control feature assures that only authorized and responsible employees can obtain access to key assets.
 For example, a supplies stock area may be accessible only to department supervisors.

 - Separation of duties is another important control.
 Activities like transaction authorization, transaction recording, and asset custody should be performed by different employees.
-Separating functions reduces the possibility of errors (because of cross-checking of accounting records to assets on hand, etc.) and fraud (because of the increased need for collusion among employees).
+Separating functions reduces the possibility of errors (because of cross-checking of accounting records to assets on hand, etc.) and fraud (because of the need for collusion among employees).

 - A number of accountability procedures can be implemented to improve the degree of internal control: